RI-imaging/DryMass/docs/tutorials/t03_background_geometry.rst

 Introduction
 ------------
-Often, the input data are not optimal, for instance due to limitations of the measuring setup.
+In practice, recorded phase data is often subject to a non-linear background phase due to limitations of the measuring setup.
+Furthermore, the measured objects (e.g. cells, beads, liquid droplets) might be positioned too close to each other or the imaged region.
 DryMass offers several ways of dealing with the resulting artifacts.
-This tutorial uses polyacrylamide (PAA) bead measurements that were artificially altered to reproduce the following list of artifacts:
+This tutorial uses polyacrylamide (PAA) bead measurements that were artificially altered to simulate the following cases:

-1. A constant offset in the phase image.
+1. A constant offset in the phase background.
-2. A linear tilt in the phase image along one coordinate axis.
+2. A linear tilt in the phase background along one coordinate axis.
-3. A linear tilt in the phase image along both coordinate axes.
+3. A linear tilt in the phase background along both coordinate axes.
-4. A quadradic phase distortion along one axis and a phase tilt along the other axis.
+4. A quadratic phase distortion along one axis and a phase tilt along the other axis.
-5. Quadradic phase distortions along both coordinate axes.
+5. Quadratic phase distortions along both coordinate axes.
 6. Two beads that are close to each other.
 7. All of the above.
 8. A bead that is cut at the image border.